 - You get to have an entire day filled with island hopping and adventure.

 You get to choose between tour packages offered.
 Tour A , B ,C and D. each tour takes a day.
 Each package sends you to different islands and beaches.
-You will get wet as most of all activities require you to swim.
-Bringing as DSLR or any expensive electronics is at your own risk if there was a light squall your boat offers little protection but we did bring our DSLR though and tucked safely on a Dry Bag but it’s a risk you must be willing to take.
-This isn’t a travel guide this is an inspirational guide, a sort of justification why you should buy an airplane ticket and journey 6 hours to A Beach too far, on the Palawan Island.
+You will get wet as most all activities require you to swim.
+Bringing a DSLR or any expensive electronics is at your own risk if there was a light squall your boat offers little protection but we did bring our DSLR though and tucked it safely into a Dry Bag but it’s a risk you must be willing to take.
+This isn’t a travel guide this is an inspirational guide, a sort of justification for why you should buy an airplane ticket and journey 6 hours to A Beach too far, on the Palawan Island.

 Island hopping takes you to different islands and consequently, you will spend time traveling but worry not because the cerulean waters will surely mesmerize you.
-Bringing a waterproof speaker helps pass time.
+Bringing a waterproof speaker helps pass the time.
 The boat trip takes you to some amazing landscapes.
 The shallow draft of the trimaran means that you can go deep inside a lagoon flanked with towering cliffs, the waters in these waters are tempting but heed the warnings of some boatmen as box jellyfish are sometimes seen here.

 2. You get to swim with the fishes, in a good way.

-You literally just have to look down from your boat to see the fishes.
+You literally just have to look down from your boat to see the fish.
 The waters are invitingly clear.
 You can go snorkeling around your boat as your boatman gives you time to explore.
-The snorkel is provided free but I decided not to use the breathing tube.
+The snorkel is provided for free but I decided not to use the breathing tube.
 Careful not to drop the goggles though, they charge you for that.